 Spiro Agnew’s father was born Theophrastos Anagnostopoulos in about 1877, in the Greek town of Gargalianoi.
 The family may have been involved in olive growing and been impoverished during a crisis in the industry in the 1890s.
 Anagnostopoulos emigrated to the United States in 1897 (some accounts say 1902) and settled in Schenectady, New York, where he changed his name to Theodore Agnew and opened a diner.
 A passionate self-educator, Agnew maintained a lifelong interest in philosophy; one family member recalled that “if he wasn’t reading something to improve his mind, he wouldn’t read.”

 Around 1908, he moved to Baltimore, where he purchased a restaurant.
 Here he met William Pollard, who was the city’s federal meat inspector.
 The two became friends; Pollard and his wife Margaret were regular customers of the restaurant.
 After Pollard died in April 1917, Agnew and Margaret Pollard began a courtship which led to their marriage on December 12, 1917.
 Spiro Agnew was born 11 months later, on November 9, 1918.

 Spiro Agnew attended John Hopkins University before serving in the United States Army during the Second World War.
-After the war, Agnew attended the University of Baltimore and graduated with a law degree in 1947.
-A member of the Republican Party Agnew was county executive of Baltimore County for the Republican Party before he was elected governor of Maryland in 1967.
-During his period of office, he introduced a graduated income-tax and an effective anti-pollution law.
+With the end of WW II Agnew returned to the US and graduated with a law degree from the University of Baltimore in 1947.
+Agnew was the county executive of Baltimore County for the Republican Party before he was elected governor of Maryland in 1967 as a republican.
+As governor of Maryland Agnew introduced a graduated income-tax, and an effective anti-pollution law.

-In 1968 Richard Nixon selected Agnew as his vice presidential candidate.
-After the defeat of Hubert Humphrey, the Democratic Party candidate, Agnew developed a reputation as a hard-liner against anti-Vietnam War protesters.
+In the 1968 election Nixon selected Agnew as his vice presidential candidate.
+During this time Agnew developed a reputation as a hard-liner against anti-Vietnam War protesters.